Fail with class

 Right []

-Note that fairly recently MonadFail
+Note that fairly recently MonadFail instance for ST monad has been

 removed,

-can serve as an alternative way to convert a failure produced by MonadFail
+so FailT can serve as an alternative way to convert a failure produced by MonadFail

-into a runtime exception from within ST
+into a runtime exception from within ST:

 λ> hoursArray 5